 PCR swab to check for current COVID-19 illness and infection.
 In order to provide our patients with the safest care, we will be testing those who meet criteria in a drive-thru setting to limit exposure.
-Drive-thru testing is being offered Monday, Wednesday, and Friday.
+Drive-thru testing is being offered Monday-Friday.

 Antibody blood test to check for antibodies against COVID-19.
 This results as IgG and IgM giving you information as to whether you are currently ill or have fought off the virus and formed immunity.
 This is an in office blood draw and only for patients who are not currently exhibiting symptoms of COVID-19 and are three days fever free.

 Due to the volume of COVID-19 testing being performed at laboratories, the current turn around time for test results is 2-5 days.

 Please call our office to set up an appointment or set up large scale testing for your business.

 Monday, September 28 from 4:00 pm – 5:00 pm

 Tuesday, September 29 from 4:00 pm – 5:00 pm

 Wednesday, September 30 from 4:00 pm – 5:00 pm

 Thursday, October 1 from 4:00 pm – 5:00 pm

 Friday, October 2 from 1:00 pm – 2:00 pm